Kummirai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group script
 Changes the owner to vincent and the groupowner to staff for all filee and directories in the working directory

+101-symbolic _link_permissions
+Changes the owner and group owner of _hello to vincent and staff respectively